Tracye Lawyer

-Tracye Lawyer (born August 28, 1977, in Santa Barbara, California) is an American heptathlete.
-In international competition, she won the heptathlon at the 2000 NACAC Under-25 Championships in Athletics.
-She also took silver at the inaugural NACAC Combined Events Championships in 2005.
+Tracye Lawyer (born August 28, 1977, in Santa Barbara, California) is an American orthopaedic surgeon specializing in sports medicine and cartilage preservation, and a former heptathlete and soccer player.
+As an athlete she competed in the heptathlon for the United States, including at the NACAC Combined Events Championships, where she won a silver medal, and other international combined-events competitions.
+Competing for Stanford University, she was the 1999 NCAA heptathlon champion and a three-time All-American, and was named Pac-10 Player of the Year in women's soccer in 1998.
+She is a board-certified orthopaedic sports medicine surgeon who practises at Catalyst Orthopaedics & Sports Medicine in Boise, Idaho.

 Prep

 Lawyer attended Cate School in Carpinteria, California, where she won the CIF California State Meet Championship in the high jump as a sophomore in 1993.
 She also finished third in 1994 and second in 1995.

 NCAA

 Next she went to Stanford University, where she achieved the 1999 NCAA Women's Outdoor Track and Field Championship in the heptathlon.
 Previous to that she had been third in 1997 and second in 1998.
 During that period she won the PAC-10 Championships three years in a row and set the still standing Stanford record in the event.
 She also played soccer at Stanford as a midfielder.

 International Success

 A noted first day specialist, she finished 7th at the 2000 U.S. Olympic Trials.
 Four years later she finished eighth.